 There is no guarantee that we will make quarterly cash distributions to our unitholders.
-We do not have a legal or contractual obligation to pay quarterly distributions at our minimum quarterly distribution rate or at any other rate.
-Our cash distribution policy is subject to certain restrictions and may be changed at any time.
-The reasons for such uncertainties in our stated cash distribution policy include the following factors:
+We do not have a legal or contractual obligation to pay quarterly distributions or any other distributions except as provided in our partnership agreement.
+Our cash distribution policy may be changed at any time and is subject to certain restrictions and uncertainties, including the following: